Creative Writing Summer Programme

 - Accommodation (full board, single room)

 - Transport between St Andrews and Edinburgh or Glasgow International Airport

 A non-refundable deposit of £250 is payable within 4 weeks of receiving an offer and the balance of £2,550 is then payable by 1 April.

 Applications should be submitted through the Summer programmes online application form.
-Applications are now closed for 2016 entry.
+Applications will open on Monday 3 October for 2017 entry.

 A non-refundable registration fee of £15 is payable on application.
 The programme operates a rolling admissions policy and places are limited, so early application is strongly advised.
 The registration fee can be paid via the University online shop.